cuongtran-syr/cuongtran-syr.github.io/_pages/publications.md

 2. Ferdinando Fioretto, **Cuong Tran**  <sup>*</sup>, Keyu Zhu, and Pascal Van Hentenryck.
 Differential privacy and fairness in decisions and learning tasks: A survey.
 In IJCAI Survey Track, 2022

-3. **Cuong Tran**, Ferdinando Fioretto, and Pascal Van Hentenryck.
-Sf-pate: Scalable, fair, and private aggregation of teacher ensembles.
-Submitted to ECML PKDD, 2022.

-4. **Cuong Tran** and Ferdinando Fioretto.
+3. **Cuong Tran** and Ferdinando Fioretto.
 A Fairness Analysis on Private Aggregation of Teacher Ensembles.
 In IJCAI 2023.

-6. **Cuong Tran**, Keyu Zhu, Ferdinando Fioretto, Pascal Van Hentenryck.
+4. **Cuong Tran**, Keyu Zhu, Ferdinando Fioretto, Pascal Van Hentenryck.
+SF-PATE: Scalable, fair, and private aggregation of teacher ensembles.
 In IJCAI 2023.

 5. **Cuong Tran**, My H. Dinh, and Ferdinando Fioretto.
 Differentially private deep learning under the fairness lens.
 In Advances in Neural Information Processing Systems (NeurIPS), 2021.